 None of these heroes had all the information but together they saved a lot of people.

-Information and education is the key to life safety during emergencies.
+Information and business resilience training is the key to life safety during emergencies.
 There is always a possibility that some won’t be saved but with training and scenario exercises employees will better have the skills required to make appropriate decisions.
 Furthermore, helping businesses and communities prepare, respond and recover from emergencies.